alistairfoggin/YorRobotsVR/README.md

 ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=True
 ```

-To launch the unity project, make sure the ROS Connector Script has the right IP address, connect the VR headset and click play
+To launch the unity project, open `Assets/_VR Robotics/Scenes/Base Scene.unity`.
+Make sure the ROS Connector Script in the `ROS Tools->ROSConnectionPrefab` GameObject has the right IP address, connect the VR headset and click play.

 ## Running the Interface with an Actual Turtlebot3
 ### Turtlebot3